Sjoerd Blom

 On paper, that sounds fair.
 In practice, it often works differently.

-A contact form on a static website, without relying on third parties
+A contact form on a static website with n8n

 Static websites have many advantages.
 They are fast, secure, easy to host, and simple to maintain.
 With a generator like Hugo, you can deploy a blazing-fast site without a database or complex backend.